What is unlearning?

 It is very hard for me to limit my highlights down to a few experiences because the entire event was amazing but I think the chant was a great part of the event as well as the auntie Oracle session.
 Food is also a great way to bring people together and share different parts of ourselves with each other so I was really appreciative of all the yummy snacks.
 I would absolutely recommend this event to some in my community.
 I believe everyone has a light to share but only some are willing to find that light and share it with others and so I believe it is important to protect a space as sacred as this.
 I have light to share and there are people out there who will be receptive of that.
 I also learned that I love being surrounded by others who love to share their light as well.

-Cullen, on the Spread Your Light event
+-Cullen, on the Spread Your Light event

 Christine, drawing from Spread Your Light event